syncfusion-content/wpf-docs/wpf/Diagram/UndoRedo.md

         (node as NodeVm).Fill = new SolidColorBrush(Colors.CornflowerBlue);
     }
 }
-//To stop the group action stroed in the undo/red stack diagram.HistoryManager.EndComposite(diagram.HistoryManager, end);
+//To stop the group action stored in the undo/red stack diagram.HistoryManager.EndComposite(diagram.HistoryManager, end);

 //Creating custom node view model to update the fill property to nodes